TBD54566975/tbdex/lib/README.md

   - [Getting Started](#getting-started)
   - [Contributing](#contributing)
   - [Project Resources](#project-resources)

-## Motivation
-The motivation behind this project is to act as a tool that we can use to easily test the ideas we come up with as we iterate our way to what we hope is a robust protocol.

 ## Message Format & Structure
 The structure of all tbDEX messages is modeled after [JSON Web Message (JWM)](https://tools.ietf.org/id/draft-looker-jwm-01.html).
 The reasons for choosing JWM are: